wiremoons/wiremoons.github.io/about.md

 ---
 # About the wiremoons.com Site

 My web site is hosted on GitHub and has a redirect from my main domain name [www.wiremoons.com](https://www.wiremoons.com/).

 The site content is managed using default [Jekyll](https://jekyllrb.com/) provided by GitHub, with version control through [Git](http://git-scm.com/) locally as needed when adding posts.
+The theme being used for the sites 'look' is one of the [GitHub Supported themes](https://pages.github.com/themes/) called [Slate](https://github.com/pages-themes/slate).

 In case you were wondering - '*wiremoons*' is an anagram for Simon Rowe - which is my name.